-- 2. Manage Capital project delivery to meet customer expectations inclusive of Time, Cost & Quality and reducing life cycle costings (LCC) for new assets by intelligent specifications. - 3.
-Manage Car Parking within the Borough in conjunction with the Car parking strategy. - Energy Efficiency targeting most advantageous projects both from carbon reduction and cost perspective - via an Energy Management Strategy (EMS) & Climate Emergency Forum (CEF) - a.
-Net Zero and Energy Management Guidelines for New Buildings to be included at Feasibility and Design Stages providing support right through to Practical Completion Stage - b.
-Energy Security back-up generators and connections for Key Locations and Dedicated Rescue Centre's. - 5.
-Management of harbours and marinas to maximise footfall and stake holder numbers in line with both Borough & tourism requirements.
-A completed strategy within 23/24 is key objective within this business plan to secure meeting the needs of all users. - 6.
+- 1. Manage Climate Change within the organisation via the completion of a Climate Emergency Strategy (CES) in response to Members declaring a climate emergency.
+The department will continue to run and manage the officer climate action team (CAT) and the climate emergency forum (CEF) with Members. - 2.
+Manage Capital project delivery to meet customer expectations inclusive of Time, Cost & Quality and reducing life cycle costings (LCC) for new assets by intelligent specifications. - 3.
+Manage Car Parking Enforcement within the Borough in conjunction with the Car parking strategy to maximum advantage. - 4.
+Energy Efficiency targeting most advantageous projects both from carbon reduction and cost perspective via the Energy Management Strategy (EMS) & the impending Climate Emergency Strategy Climate (CES) expected Aug 2025 - 5. maximise footfall and stake holder numbers in line with both Borough & tourism requirements.
+A completed strategy within 2025 is key objective within this business plan to secure meeting the needs of all users. - 6.
 Map and forecast coastal management and associated implications. - 7.
-Urgent recruitment of an asset realisation officer commencing the production of a fixed asset register for the organisation, including delivering upon the Council approved Estates Strategy 2020-2025, in respect of the strategic review of all assets held by Council, and where necessary, asset performance, new lease and disposal opportunities. - 8.
-Management of concessionary trading, with the introduction of new sites and updating of the existing terms and conditions.
-Regularisation of the sites to be assessed and perfected.
+Management of concessionary trading, with the introduction of new sites and updating of the existing terms and conditions and regularisation.

-which are likely to give rise to the health and wellbeing of users or the general public.
+The Capital Works, Energy & Infrastructure Service will make a difference to the long term value and usability of the Councils facilities, and to support others in ensuring that there are no issues which are likely to give rise to the health and wellbeing of users or the general public.
 The service focuses on the development and implementation of department structures, policies and processes along with budgetary control with transparencies of business cases and defects reporting to support timely and appropriate interventions.

-- To provide a service in alignment with the reporting requirements of Climate Change Act (NI) 2022 CCANI - To provide an efficient and transparent service to internal & external council customers - To deliver a legislatively compliant, sustainable, clean and defect free attractive estate, enhancing expectations and experience - To meet the financial expectations of Council and remain within budget. - To support Council Corporate Strategy - To implement and deliver upon the Estate Strategy, 2020-2025.
+- To provide a service in alignment with the reporting requirements of Climate Change Act (NI) 2022 - (CCANI) - To provide an efficient and transparent service to internal & external council customers - To deliver a legislatively compliant, sustainable, clean and defective free attractive estate, enhancing expectations and experience - To meet the financial expectations of Council and remain within budget. - To support Council Corporate Strategy - To support the Estates Strategy, 2025-2030.